soorajtom/lwip-hurd-doc/Journey_of_a_packet.md

 ## Journey of a packet ##

-LwIP is a free TCP/IP stack aimed to embedded systems and carefully designed to be highly portable.
+LwIP is a free TCP/IP stack aimed for embedded systems and carefully designed to be highly portable.

 At the basic level, applications use glibc for standard networking functions (eg. socket create operation).
 In Hurd, glibc uses IPC to send messages to the lwIP translator that implements the function.
 On the other end, lwIP translator uses IPC to communicate with the device driver corresponding to the network device to send or receive data.